abhiramasonny/jaithon/scripts/README.md

                          (make package-check)
 fixpoint_check.sh       compile each source twice, diff the images byte for
                          byte (make fixpoint-check)
-gen_seed.py             generate boot/seed.c from the compiler's .jaic images
-                         (make reseed)
+gate/                   checkers that pin a set nobody may quietly add to; see
+                         the note below the listing
+gate/kind_tag_check.py  pin every place the JIT builds a Value tag out of a
-install.sh              build jaithon and install it to a prefix (see
+                         compile-time SlotKind (make kind-tag-check) gen_seed.py             generate boot/seed.c from the compiler's .jaic images (make reseed) install.sh              build jaithon and install it to a prefix (see